in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 • Symptoms that improve briefly, then return

-These experiences can fluctuate, making recovery feel unpredictable.
+These patterns can fluctuate from day to day, making recovery feel unpredictable.

 Why Tests May Look Normal While Inflammation Persists